-Managed the preparation of a surface water and sediment sampling work plan related to an MGP investigation, and implemented the work plan within a three-month period in 2002 for a State-led site in Cedar Rapids, Iowa.
+Managed the preparation of a surface water and sediment sampling work plan related to an MGP investigation and implemented the work plan within a three-month period in 2002 for a state-led site in Cedar Rapids, Iowa.
 This evaluation was used to perform a streamlined screening-level evaluation to show that no additional ecological risk assessment was needed at this site.

-Assisted with a baseline risk assessment for an FMGP site located adjacent Ralston Creek in Iowa City, Iowa, to address potential human health and ecological concerns associated with metals and PAH contamination at the site.
-This USEPA Region 7 lead site had subsequently been redeveloped as an apartment complex.
+Assisted with a baseline risk assessment for an MGP site located adjacent to Ralston Creek in Iowa City, Iowa, to address potential human health and ecological concerns associated with metals and PAH contamination at the site.
+This EPA Region 7 lead site had subsequently been redeveloped as an apartment complex.
 As part of the human health risk assessment, a residential use survey was used to more accurately assess the occupancy patterns for the site.
 As part of the ecological risk assessment, a benthic invertebrate survey was completed of Ralston creek, which showed no detrimental impact to the stream due to the presence of the site.

-Performed a baseline risk assessment for an FMGP site located along the Mississippi River in Clinton, Iowa, to address potential human health and ecological concerns associated with metals and PAH contamination at the site under current site conditions and likely future land-use conditions.
-This Site was located with a park space along the water front of the Mississippi.
+Performed a baseline risk assessment for an MGP site located along the Mississippi River in Clinton, Iowa, to address potential human health and ecological concerns associated with metals and PAH contamination at the site under current site conditions and likely future land-use conditions.
+This site was located with a park space along the water front of the Mississippi.
 Supported the development of PAH and lead remediation goals for the site closure working to respond to regulatory comments from EPA Region 7 risk assessment staff.

 Selected Ecological Risk Assessment Experience